sigalor/ghostscript-node/README.md

   // get Buffer object with bytes of specified set of pages
   // page numbers begin with 1, last page is included const partOfPDF1 = await gs.extractPDFPages(pdf1, 3, 5);

+  // rotate all pages of pdf1 by 90 degrees clockwise const rotatedPDF = await gs.rotatePDF(pdf1, "east");
 })();
 ```